-Conflict – In any marriage, there are so many potential areas for conflict but the ones added by adoption may include things like disagreeing on birth family contact, discipline with really challenging behaviors, how to work on attachment, how to deal with questions in public, what to tell your children regarding their history, and adopting future children from the same birth mother.
+Conflict – In any marriage, there are so many potential areas for conflict but the ones added by adoption may include things like disagreeing on birth family contact, discipline with really challenging behaviours, how to work on attachment, how to deal with questions in public, what to tell your children regarding their history, and adopting future children from the same birth mother.

 There is a lot of talk in the adoption world about preparing yourself for attachment issues and toddler tantrums and parasites but preparing your marriage is rarely, if ever, mentioned.

 Those that are still waiting could add some books to their reading list other than the typical parenting and adoption books.
 I would recommend starting with “Love and Respect” or “The Five Love Languages“.
 For less financial stress, I would HIGHLY recommend you getting “The Total Money Makeover” by Dave Ramsey.
 Not only will it help alleviate some of the financial stress, but it will get you communicating as a couple about it.